lwheinsberg/dbGaPCheckup/README.md

 This package was developed with partial support from the National Institutes of Health under award numbers R01HL093093, R01HL133040, and K99HD107030.
-The ‘eval_function’ and ‘data_function’ functions that form the backbone of the awareness reports were inspired by an elegant 2016 homework answer submitted by Tanbin Rahman in our HUGEN 2070 course ‘Bioinformatics for Human Genetics’.
-We would also like to acknowledge Nick Moshgat for providing feedback on our package.
+The `eval_function` and `dat_function` functions that form the backbone of the awareness reports were inspired by an elegant 2016 homework answer submitted by Tanbin Rahman in our HUGEN 2070 course ‘Bioinformatics for Human Genetics’.
+We would also like to acknowledge Nick Moshgat for testing and providing feedback on our package.